Wounded Knee Massacre: Remembrance

-Commemorations of Native American deaths
+Commemoration of Native American deaths

 In 1891 The Ghost Shirt, thought to have been worn by one who died in the massacre, was brought to Glasgow, Scotland, by George C Crager, a Lakota Sioux interpreter with Buffalo Bill's Wild West Show.
 He sold it to the Kelvingrove Museum, which displayed the shirt until it was returned to Wounded Knee Survivors Association in 1998.

-St. John's Episcopal Mission Church was built on the hill behind the mass grave in which the victims had been buried, some survivors having been nursed in the then-new Holy Cross Mission Church.
 In 1903, descendants of those who died in the battle erected a monument at the gravesite.
 The memorial lists many of those who died at Wounded Knee along with an inscription that reads:

-"This monument is erected by surviving relatives and other Ogalala and Cheyenne River Sioux Indians in memory of the Chief Big Foot massacre December 29, 1890.
+This monument is erected by surviving relatives and other Ogalala and Cheyenne River Sioux Indians in memory of the Chief Big Foot massacre December 29, 1890.
 Col. Forsyth in command of US troops.
 Big Foot was a great chief of the Sioux Indians.
 He often said, 'I will stand in peace till my last day comes.'
 He did many good and brave deeds for the white man and the red man.
-Many innocent women and children who knew no wrong died here."
+Many innocent women and children who knew no wrong died here.

 Wounded Knee was declared a U.S. National Historic Landmark in 1965 and was listed on the U.S. National Register of Historic Places in 1966.

 Beginning in 1986, the group named "Big Foot Memorial Riders" was formed where they will go to continue to honor the dead.
 The ceremony has attracted more participants each year and riders and their horses live with the cold weather, as well as the lack of food and water, as they retrace the path that their family members took to Wounded Knee.
 They carry with them a white flag to symbolize their hope for world peace, and to honor and remember the victims so that they will not be forgotten.